Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Layers/RGB renderer/README.md

 ##How it works

 The sample uses `AGSRGBRenderer` class to generate rgb renderers.
-The settings provided by the user are put in the initializer `initWithStretchParameters:bandIndexes:gammas:estimateStatistics:` to get a new renderer and the renderer is then set on the raster.
+The settings provided by the user are put in the initializer `init(stretchParameters:bandIndexes:gammas:estimateStatistics:)` to get a new renderer and the renderer is then set on the raster.